 - Whose pins are you constantly repenting?

-- If you have and ideas folder what sources are you storing in there?
+- If you have an ideas folder, what sources are you storing in there?

-- Who is content do you love because of the way it’s delivered or put together?
+- Whose content do you love because of the way it's delivered or put together?

 Compare Without Comparing Yourself

-While we’ll be generating your list of ‘content crushes’ – it isn’t for the purposes of comparing yourself against them or making you feel inadequate.
+While I’m all about using your content crushes to make your content better, this isn’t for the purposes of comparing yourself against them or making you feel inadequate.
 It’s only to get a high-level snapshot of what factors attract you to their content so we can bottle those up and infuse them into your own strategy.

-Everyone has their own style (that’s what’s going to make creating your unique content plan really work) because it’ll be a blend of everything that makes you, you.
-So ditch the comparisons, because you, my friend, are incomparable, in a league of your own and the happy inhabitant of your own delightfully blue ocean.
+Everyone has their own style, and that’s what’s going to make creating your unique content plan really work.
+It’ll be a blend of everything that makes you, you.
+So ditch the comparisons because you, my friend, are incomparable, in a league of your own and the happy inhabitant of your own delightfully blue ocean.

-What we are going to do is take a look at what each of your content crushes share and how you might want to use those in your own content.
+What we are going to do is take a look at what each of your content crushes shares and how you might want to use those in your own content.

-- Use the worksheet to create a cross-view of your different content crushes.
+Step 1: Create a cross-view of your different content crushes.
+The absolute best place to start with this is by downloading the Your Content Crushes Worksheet.
 This is how you’ll start identifying patterns and trends of what you respond to.

-- Create an inspiration folder in your bookmarks, on your desktop, in a Pinterest board – the place isn’t important as long as you consistently use the same thing so you can go back and refer to it when it’s time to plan out your own content.
+Step 2: Create an inspiration folder.
+You can do this in your bookmarks, on your desktop, or in a Pinterest board.
+The place isn’t important as long as you consistently use the same thing so you can go back and refer to it when it’s time to plan out your own content.

-- Make of list of experiments to start trying with your own content over the coming month based on what you discover through this exercise.
+Step 3: Make a list of experiments to try.
+This means experimenting with your own content over the coming month based on what you discover through this exercise.